AIMS-Ghana/python-course/_days/01_toolkit.md

 computername:~ username$ man ls
 ~~~

 will tell you how the `ls` command works in gory detail.
-Checkout the following
+Investigate the following
-commands about basic directory manipulation, and there will be a quiz:
+commands about basic directory manipulation, and then there will be a quiz:

  - `ls`
  - `cd`